owulveryck/blog/content/post/linearregression.md

 - _I wish I could have foreseen_

 When I left his shop, his words were echoing...
 I wish I could have foreseen...
-We have self-driving cars, we have the Internet, we are a technology advanced civilization.
+We have self-driving cars, we have the Internet, we are a civilization that is technology advanced.
 Facebook recognize your face among billions as soon as you post a photo...
 It must be possible to foresee...

 This is how I started to gain interest in machine learning